docopt/docopt/README.md

   `stdin` is used instead of a file.
 To support this add "`[-]`" to you usage patterns. "`-`" act as a normal command.

-If you pattern allows to match argument-less option (a flag) several times:
+If your pattern allows to match argument-less option (a flag) several times:

     Usage: my_program.py [-v | -vv | -vvv]